leoyu037/docker_tutorial/README.md

 ## Conclusion

 Hopefully going through these exercises has given you a taste for how to work with Docker and what local development can be like.
+How to do Docker-based testing, continuous integration, deployment, etc. is a topic for another day ;)

 ## More Resources